parcel-bundler/website/src/configuration/package-json.md

 ##### `sourceMap`

-Can be a boolean (to simply enable / disable source maps) or an object (which is somewhat equivlant to `true`) containing:
+Can be a boolean (to simply enable / disable source maps) or an object (which is somewhat equivalent to `true`) containing:

 | Option        | Default value                       | Description                                                                                                     |
 | ------------- | ----------------------------------- | --------------------------------------------------------------------------------------------------------------- |